 NB Stimulation effects beyond increased firing rate.
-Neurons that responded to visual stimuli but for which stimulation produced decreased activity (n=16; 7 and 9 from monkeys GR and HE, respectively) were characterized by suppressed firing rate for both the remember-first (Fig. , C) and remember-second tasks (Fig. -D).
-Firing rate was reduced not only in the fixation period, but also in the visual stimulus presentation period and the delay period that followed it (Fig. , C).
-Firing rate remained at low levels when the visual stimuli to be remembered were presented out of the receptive field (Fig. , D).
-NB stimulation flattened the tuning curve of these neurons, too (Fig. ).
-In the group of neurons that did not respond significantly to visual stimuli at all, a general increase in firing rate was observed during NB stimulation, similar to the effects of stimulation on task-responsive neurons (Fig.
+Neurons that responded to visual stimuli but for which stimulation produced decreased activity (n=16; 7 and 9 from monkeys GR and HE, respectively) were characterized by suppressed firing rate for both the remember-first (Fig. 7A, C) and remember-second tasks (Fig. 7B-D).
+Firing rate was reduced not only in the fixation period, but also in the visual stimulus presentation period and the delay period that followed it (Fig. 7A, C).
+Firing rate remained at low levels when the visual stimuli to be remembered were presented out of the receptive field (Fig. 7B, D).
+NB stimulation flattened the tuning curve of these neurons, too (Fig. 7E).
+In the group of neurons that did not respond significantly to visual stimuli at all, a general increase in firing rate was observed during NB stimulation, similar to the effects of stimulation on task-responsive neurons (Fig. S12A-B).
+No obvious differences were also observed between neurons that responded primarily to the cue stimulus vs. the delay period (Fig. S12C-D) or between Regular Spiking and Fast Spiking neurons (Fig. S12E-F).

-Although we emphasize firing rate differences that could account for the behavioral improvements in performance we observed under NB stimulation, alternative of working memory have also been proposed, identifying power in the as the critical neural working memory maintenance (Lundqvist et al., 2018).
-Average spectral power from electrodes in which neurons were also recorded, after subtracting the mean power in the baseline fixation period, is shown in Fig. -B. LFP recordings in the NB stimulation period were characterized primarily by an increase in power in the beta frequency range (Fig. , D).
-Averaged over the entire delay period and compared across electrodes, the difference reached statistical significance (two-tailed paired t-test, t113=2.77, p=0.0066). in was stable across successive trials in the stimulation block, as was in the inter-trial interval (Fig. -F).
-No appreciable change in gamma frequency band was evident during stimulation; a decrease in the alpha range was also observed (Fig. -D).
+Although we emphasize firing rate differences that could account for the behavioral improvements in performance we observed under NB stimulation, alternative models of working memory have also been proposed, some identifying bursts of gamma-frequency power in the Local Field Potential as the critical manifestation of neural activity relating to working memory maintenance (Lundqvist et al., 2018).
+Average spectral power from electrodes in which neurons were also recorded, after subtracting the mean power in the baseline fixation period, is shown in Fig. 8A-B. LFP recordings in the NB stimulation period were characterized primarily by an increase in power in the high-beta/low gamma 20-35 Hz, frequency range (Fig. 8C, D).
+Averaged over the entire delay period and compared across electrodes, the difference reached statistical significance (two-tailed paired t-test, t113=2.77, p=0.0066).
+Power in this range was stable across successive trials in the stimulation block, as was in the inter-trial interval (Fig. 8E-F).
+No appreciable change in gamma frequency band was evident during stimulation; a decrease in the alpha range was also observed (Fig. 8C-D).

 Discussion